luismsgomes/qtlm/doc/ReadMe.txt

     qtleap_train

+The training process will create several files and sub-directories within the current directory, so generally you want to run this command on a newly created directory.
+For example, when training models for English-Portuguese, the following files and directories are created:

+    .
+    ├── [*] about.txt    # contains versioning information and $QTLEAP_CONF
+    ├── [*] qtleap.diff  # unified diff of the $QTLEAP_ROOT repository
+    ├── [*] tectomt.diff # unified diff of the $TMT_ROOT repository
+    ├── dataset_files/   # downloaded from central share server
+    ├── corpus/          # plain text split into chunks of 200 sentences ├── lemmas.gz        # GIZA input files
+    ├── giza/            # GIZA itermediate files
+    ├── alignments.gz    # GIZA final alignments
+    ├── en2pt/           # models for EN to PT transfer
+    │   ├── formemes/
+    │   │   ├── [*] maxent.model.gz
+    │   │   └── [*] static.model.gz
+    │   ├── lemmas/
+    │   │   ├── [*] maxent.model.gz
+    │   │   └── [*] static.model.gz
+    │   └── vectors/     # input for machine learning
+    ├── pt2en/           # models for PT to EN transfer
+    │   ├── formemes/
+    │   │   ├── [*] maxent.model.gz
+    │   │   └── [*] static.model.gz
+    │   ├── lemmas/
+    │   │   ├── [*] maxent.model.gz
+    │   │   └── [*] static.model.gz
+    │   └── vectors/     # input for machine learning
+    ├── atrees/          # analytical-level trees
+    └── ttrees/          # tectogrammatical-level trees

+Here’s the contents of about.txt:

+    QTLEAP_CONF=en-pt/ep/2015-02-12
+    QTLEAP_ROOT_REV=139:f0dc245ff992
+    TMT_ROOT_REV=14390
+    LXSUITE_REV=143:e55fc226cb4d

+When training is finished, the files prefixed with [*] in the above tree are automatically uploaded to the share server into the directory
+$upload_ssh_path/$QTLEAP_CONF.
+See Sharing Configuration section for details about $upload_ssh_path and related variables.

 Translation

 Translating from English to Portuguese (reads one sentence per line from STDIN and writes one sentence per line on STDOUT):

     qtleap_translate en pt

+If you want to save the trees of each translated sentence into a file, then give a directory name as argument:

+    qtleap_translate en pt trees_dir

+This will read from STDIN and write to STDOUT as previously, but it will also create a file named trees_dir/###.treex.gz for each input line (### is replaced by the number of the line, starting with 001).

 Evaluation